omahs/imx-docs/docs/sdk-docs/core-sdk-ts/quickstart.md

   headers: { 'x-api-custom-header': '...' } // headers are optional unless specified otherwise
 });

-// Setup a provider and a signer const privateKey = YOUR_PRIVATE_KEY;
+// Set up a provider and a signer const privateKey = YOUR_PRIVATE_KEY;
 const provider = new AlchemyProvider(ethNetwork, YOUR_ALCHEMY_API_KEY);
 const signer = new Wallet(privateKey).connect(provider);